 The act of anti-honor killing law in 2004:

-Before the year no particular honour killing law existed in the county.
+Before the year no particular honor killing law existed in the county.
 This too was made upon massive pressurizing from both international and domestic parties.
-Reason for this was sole because honour killing was no more considered a crime in the country, not only had it prevailed in rural areas but also had a huge impact on urban culture.
-The increase in honour killings was very alarming for many and lead to understanding the need for a workable anti-honor killing law.
+Reason for this was sole because honor killing was no more considered a crime in the country, not only had it prevailed in rural areas but also had a huge impact on urban culture.
+The increase in honor killings was very alarming for many and lead to understanding the need for a workable anti-honor killing law.

 As per the anti-honor killing law passed on 4th of December in Pakistan,